retirement friendship

 Understanding your attachment style can help you have better friendships in retirement.

 About half have a secure attachment style.
 The rest have a mix of insecure attachment features (like avoidant or anxious).
 The good news is that attachment styles are stable but malleable over time.
-You can and should improve your knowledge of how attachment styles affect your friendships.
+You can and should improve your knowledge of how attachment styles affect friendships.

 Do you have room to improve your friendships?
 Take this brief attachment quiz and see how you score.